 with $\mat{S}_1$ and $\mat{S}_2$ symmetric.
 In that case the vector field is given by

 where $\mat{A}$ is the Jacobian of $\bv$.
 For $n$-player quadratic games, the vector field and Jacobian $\mat{A}$ take the form

 where the $\mat{S}_i$ are symmetric.
-For more details, see Appendix \ref{apdx:n-player-games}.
+For more details on quadratic games, see Appendix \ref{apdx:n-player-games}.
 Further assumptions on the dimensionality or properties of $\mat{S}_i$ will be introduced in the rest of the paper as they become relevant (e.g. positive semi-definiteness in the next subsection).

 We shall henceforth refer to the Jacobian of the vector field of quadratic $n$-player games simply as the Jacobian, since our analysis will be solely based on quadratic objectives.
 Interestingly, the problem of finding $\bw$ such that $\bv(\bw) = 0$ consists in solving a system of linear equations (SLE) \citep{richardson1911ix}.
-In fact, several techniques to precondition systems of linear equation make use of casting the SLE as a game and optimising it with proximal methods, such as \cite{benzi2004preconditioner}.
+In fact, several techniques to precondition systems of linear equation make use of casting the SLE as a game and optimising it with proximal methods, such as \citet{benzi2004preconditioner}.

 In this paper, we will denote the spectrum of a matrix $\mat{M}$ by $\sigma(\mat{M})$, and define the \textit{block spectral bounds} $\mu_1, \mu_2, \mu_{12}, L_1, L_2, L_{12}$ as constants bounding the spectra of the blocks in the Jacobian of eq. \ref{eq:quad-vec-field-2-gen}: